Oblique foliation: Theoretical considerations

 By measuring the angle of the oblique foliation, attempts have been made to determine W_{k}.
 Yet this method is problematic, because it neglects all the other parameters at work.
 Oblique foliations, whose angle with the fabric attractor exceeds 45°, pose a different problem difficult to reconcile with the available theory.
 One possible explanation for this seemingly paradoxical arrangement may be found in transtensional shear zones transposing the ordinary oblique foliation into steeper attitudes by simultaneous extension.

 Importance

 Oblique foliations/fabrics find their most important use as shear sense indicators in mylonitic shear zones.
-The foliation/grain elongation always leans into the direction of shear, i.e. in a dextral shear zone, the foliation leans to the right and therefore dips to the left, and vice versa for sinestral shear.
+The foliation/grain elongation always leans into the direction of shear, i.e. in a dextral shear zone, the foliation leans to the right and therefore dips to the left, and vice versa for sinistral shear.
 Combined with other shear sense indicators such as δ-objects, oblique foliations establish the movement sense quite clearly.